Road Space Reallocation

 Relationships With Other TDM Strategies

-Road Space Reallocation supports Transit, Ridesharing, Cycling, Walking, Universal Design, HOV Priority, Freight Transport Management, Traffic Calming, Parking Management and Tourist Transport Management.
+Road Space Reallocation supports Transit, Ridesharing, Cycling, Walking, Universal Design, HOV Priority, Freight Transport Management, Complete Streets Policies, Traffic Calming, Parking Management and Tourist Transport Management.
 It is supported by transportation planning reforms (Prioritizing Transportation, Access Management, Comprehensive Transportation Planning, Institutional Reforms, Least Cost Planning and Context Sensitive Design).
 It tends to support land use management objectives, including New Urbanism, Street Reclaiming and Smart Growth.

 Stakeholders